firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-03/2012-09-05-john-fisher.md

 ---
 layout: story
+category: short story
+issue: 3
-title:  "John Fisher"
+title: John Fisher
+subtitle:
-author: Daniel Abraham
+author: daniel-abraham
+author-2:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2012-09-05 12:01:00 -0500
-category: short story
 permalink: /issue3/chapter/john-fisher/
+audiourl:
 teaser: "I thought John Fisher was an awfully prosaic name for an imaginary friend.
 Looking back, maybe that should have been a clue, but I have a hard time faulting myself."
+art: john-fisher.jpg
+artcaption: Illustration for John Fisher
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: john-fisher.jpg
-caption: Illustration for John Fisher
-artist: Galen Dara
 ---

 Well, this would have been about three years ago now, just before my stepdaughter went into first grade.
 She was still in the process of getting used to me back then.
 There's nothing quite like having a five-year-old girl think you're the anti-Christ, I can tell you.
 I've got a stack of Crayola drawings of me and her mother about an inch thick.
 She only put devil horns on me in about half of them.
 The family counselor we were seeing said it was pretty normal with a new stepdad in the house, but it still weirded me out.
 I'm not used to being the bad guy.